Sabir-Ali-Mondal/Self-Building-AI-Platform/README.md

   ↓
 {NODES INDEPENDENT?}
   ├── YES → PARALLEL SCHEDULER
-  │          - run independent nodes together
-  │          - merge only after dependencies resolve └── NO → SEQUENTIAL SCHEDULER
+  └── NO → SEQUENTIAL SCHEDULER
-            - run dependent nodes step by step
   ↓
 FOR EACH NODE
   ↓
 TOOL DECIDER
-  - decide if reasoning alone is enough
-  - decide if a tool or code is needed
-  - decide if a new tool must be created
-  ↓
+  [Prompt: decide whether reasoning, existing tool, or new tool is needed] ↓
 {TOOL NEEDED?}
   ├── NO → AI WORKER
-  │         - solve node directly
+  │         [Prompt: solve this node using the given context] │
-  │
   └── YES → TOOL CHECKER
             - search tool registry